farinap5/FTPHoney/README.md

 ---
 Project of a **simple** fake FTP service made in Golang.

 A sqlite file is generated for the insertion of the logs.

+!Too many threads may cause memory corruption in SQLite!

 ### Configure in the code file.
 ```